Real Estate Law

 For many people, their primary residence is one of their biggest lifetime investments.
 It might constitute a large part of their estate and a large part of the inheritance that they intend to pass to their children and heirs.
 Accordingly, many people have two concerns when it comes to their primary residence.
 They are concerned both with protecting their home for their heirs and with minimizing the tax implications on their residence.

 A qualified personal residence trust is a way of being able to achieve these goals.
 However, qualified personal residence trusts are irrevocable and cannot be changed without the consent of the beneficiaries.
 Estate planning laws are different in every state.
-If you have questions about whether a qualified personal residence trust is right for you, talk to a local estate planning lawyer about your situation.
+If you have questions about whether a qualified personal residence trust is right for you, talk to a local real estate lawyer about your situation.

 Qualified Personal Residence Trusts offer many benefits to both the current owners of the home and the heirs who will inherit the home.
 It also provides asset protection if a homeowner decides to establish a qualified personal residence trust then they will put the home into a trust for the benefit of whomever they want to inherit the property.